-A risk-adjusment index for 1-year mortality based on Administrative Discharge Diagnoses.
+A risk-adjustment index for 1-year mortality based on administrative discharge diagnoses.
 Includes 10 high-risk medical diagnoses assigned weights ranging from 1 (diabetes/pneumonia) to 6 (lymphoma/leukemia).
 Validated in hospital patients with the outcome of one-year mortality.

 Stratifies patients according to their probability of experiencing full recovery from hip replacement surgery and having good functioning.
 Medical records were reviewed based on 3 conditions: severity of disease, co-existent disease and post-operative complications.